Shwig/mfsys/README.md

 built with C

-To run call make from relative directory then run file_sys
+To run call make from relative directory then run mfsys